Blackwater Valley Swift Project

 Swifts are largely colonial; they like to nest close to each other, rarely alone.
 So, if we are to increase numbers we need to find the birds we already have and provide adjacent, suitable nest sites.
 And that is what this project is about.

-First we need to find our swifts!
+But first we need to find our swifts!

 How to help with our Project

-For this project we need all sorts of help.
-We need help to find the birds, we need help to survey the sites you all find, we need help to make swift boxes, often they need to be made to fit particular spaces or to replicate existing nests, and we need help to put them up!
-The birds are best attracted by using swift callers, that is an MP3 player and a speaker attached so we need help to make those too.
-If you fancy having a go at any of these tasks just contact email@example.com .uk and we’ll be glad to tell you more.
+Everybody can help us if they can tell a Swift from any other bird; it is not hard – click here for help on identifying them.
+If you can find some screaming or nesting swifts please tell us by using the button below.
+You can print a form here if you want to take one out with you but please use the button to enter the details when you get home.
+For this project, we need all sorts of help.
+We need help to find the birds, we need help to survey the sites you all find, we need help to make swift boxes, as they often need to be made to fit particular spaces or to replicate existing nests, and we need help to put them up!
+The birds are best attracted by using swift callers, which is an MP3 player and a speaker attached, so we need help to make those too.
+If you fancy having a go at any of these tasks just contact email@example.com and we’ll be glad to tell you more.